CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/VictoryLevels.md

 ### Trip

-Opponent is rendered prone.  -4d6 for one round or until footing is regained.
-Opponents can not benefit from the Defensive modifier.
+Opponent is rendered prone.
+The opponent has disadvantage on rolls until they get up.
+Melee attacks made against the downed opponent are at advantage.

+A character can declare they are attempting to get up on a round they start prone.
+While getting up, the opponents movement speed is 0.
+They are able to regain their footing and remove the prone effect at the end of the round they were getting up.
+The opponent can not benefit from the Defensive modifier while getting up as they can't fully focus on defending themselves.

+Instead of getting up, a character can remain prone.
+They use their climb speed instead of their movement speed.

 ## Level 4 Victory